 Fresh US/UK sanctions have been celebrated in the mainstream media, even as they exacerbate the crisis.
 The US has blocked the importation of insulin, dialysis machines, cancer and HIV medication, including those Venezuela had already paid for.
 As a specific result of the sanctions, 40,000 Venezuelans died between August 2017 and December 2018 alone, according to a report produced by leading economists at the Center for Economic Policy Research.
 None of this information has appeared in any mainstream national publication in the US or UK, except once in the Independent.

 Venezuela is the rule, not the exception.
 In 2011, in Libya, conflict between its government and opposition groups erupted on February 15th, prompting NATO to invade.
 Our news media depicted the actions of the Libyan government as indiscriminate crimes, ordered by the highest levels of government.
-However, it transpired that the Libyan security forces had not indiscriminately targeted protesters after all, as a detailed report by the UK House of Commons later confirmed.
+However, a detailed House of Commons report later clarified that the Libyan security forces had not indiscriminately targeted protesters after all.

-Not that the West is opposed to Islamists per se.
-Another key Western ally, Saudi Arabia, is only now starting to struggle with its human rights narrative.
-Saudi’s war against the people of Yemen has become the world’s worst humanitarian crisis.
-At the same time, US intelligence concluded that its dictator ordered the murder of Washington Post journalist Jamal Khashoggi.
-The grisly killing and dismemberment has been widely reported and condemned in the media, but coverage of the war in Yemen has been woeful, especially in the first years of the conflict.
+A key Western ally, Saudi Arabia, has been engaged since 2015 in a war against the people of Yemen, which quickly became the world’s worst humanitarian crisis.
+In 2018, US intelligence concluded that its dictator ordered the murder of Washington Post journalist Jamal Khashoggi.
+His grisly killing and dismemberment has been widely reported and condemned in the media but coverage of the war itself has been woeful, especially in the first years of the conflict.

-In an incredible rationalisation that passed without comment, the UK’s foreign secretary Jeremy Hunt earlier this year insinuated in a major political magazine that by being the second largest weapons dealer to Saudi Arabia, the UK is uniquely placed to help stop the violence soon.
+In an incredible rationalisation that passed without comment, the UK’s foreign secretary Jeremy Hunt in 2019 insinuated in a major political magazine that by being the second largest weapons dealer to Saudi Arabia, the UK is uniquely placed to help stop the violence soon.
 Somehow, sometime – after four years and counting.
+[Editorial update: it is now six years and counting, although media coverage at least may finally be starting to turn]

-Then there’s ‘Russiagate’: the jaw-dropping master narrative that Vladimir Putin secretly blackmailed President Trump and interfered with ballot boxes and social media to control US foreign policy and fix the 2016 election.
-Meanwhile, far more evident influences on elections, such as massive corporations and the Israeli government and, indeed, the enormous influence of the US itself on other country’s democratic systems, are routinely soft-balled in the media.
-The official Mueller report into these alleged dealings substantially weakened the theory but two years of smearing had already deepened the ‘new Cold War’, as historian Stephen F. Cohen dubs it.
+Then there’s the jaw-dropping master narrative that Vladimir Putin secretly blackmailed President Trump and interfered with ballot boxes and social media to control US foreign policy and fix the 2016 election.
+Meanwhile, as context, there are far more obvious influences on elections – massive corporations and the Israeli government – and not to mention the routinely soft-balled influence of the US itself on other country’s democratic systems.
 Even on its own narrow terms, the ‘Russiagate’ narrative collapses in the light of political advertising data: the Russian Internet Research Agency reportedly spent $100,000 on Facebook ads, while the Clinton/ Trump campaigns had spent $81 million.
 Yet, the last time a ‘Russiagate’ sceptic has been allowed on MSNBC, America’s most liberal television network, was January 2017.
+[Editorial update: crackdowns against Alexei Navalny’s protest movements in Russia (by Moscow) and Hong Kong (by Beijing) have been major stories in 2019-2021, ignoring other far worse cases, and in stark contrast to the media’s acquiescence over state/media mistreatment of our very own Julian Assange]

 Not all news values are determined by powerful forces.
 Nor is it surprising or necessarily harmful that consensus forms around certain ideas.
 But power is strikingly relevant and consensus views clearly correlate with elite interests.
 As global mass movements react to multiple foreign policy failures in an era of misrule, major media institutions still routinely support their state’s narrative lines.

 Perhaps they did so most spectacularly over Iraq and the weapons of mass destruction fiasco, though at least the cameras were rolling when the 2003 invasion began.
 One might ask where were those great Western pens and lenses in the preceding decade, when sanctions led to an apparent explosion in child deaths — the numbers remain debated.
-Back then, Iraq was strangled by a sanctions committee who, in its alleged effort to contain the Iraqi threat, quietly prevented the import of heart medication, sanitary towels, teddy bears, and shrouds for their dead.
+Back then, Iraq was strangled by a sanctions committee who, in its alleged effort to contain that mighty Iraqi threat, quietly prevented the import of everything from heart medication to sanitary towels, shrouds to teddy bears.
 Did you have any idea?

-This is a problem in both autocracies and democracies, and in both the East and West – national media systems everywhere, far from challenging state-corporate abuses, as they invariably claim, routinely defend them.
-Uncontested contrary facts, reliable analysis and well-presented alternative narratives can be found in a wide range of sources, such as Media Lens and the films of John Pilger, but in even the most laudable corporate outlets they are piecemeal at the very best.
+Media bias is a problem in both autocracies and democracies, and in both the East and West – national media systems everywhere, far from challenging state-corporate abuses, as they invariably claim, routinely defend them.
+Uncontested contrary facts, reliable analysis and well-presented alternative narratives can be found in a wide range of sources but in even the most laudable corporate outlets they are piecemeal at the very most.

-Our article was due to be published on a Thursday morning back in April but the head editor intervened as a final check.
+Our article was due to be published on a Thursday morning in April 2019 but the executive editor intervened as a final check.
 An hour later we were called on the phone by the first editor to say there was a problem and delay.

 When the drafted article came back to us, the phrase ‘While millions die’ had been removed.
 All references to East Timor, Indonesia and Venezuela had been removed.
 In fact, our references to Chomsky, Herman, Vietnam, and even our own status as scholars of propaganda had been removed.